itrummer/CodexDB/README.md

 2. After executing the command above, you should see two URLs on the console:
 - Network URL
 - External URL

 If using CodexDB on your local machine, open the first URL on your Web browser.
-If using CodexDB on a remote machine, use the second URL.
+If using CodexDB on a remote machine, open the second URL via your local Web browser.
 You may have to enable external access in the second case.
 E.g., when running CodexDB on Amazon EC2, make sure to add an inbound rule allowing TCP access on port 8501.

 # How to Run Benchmarks